xStarbound/xStarbound/README.md

 - [Digital Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=946227505) — the server-side scripts are not compatible with xStarbound's Lua sandbox.
 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — causes severe server- _and_ client-side entity lag on xStarbound.
 Use Lukiwarble's [Starbound Optimizer](https://steamcommunity.com/sharedfiles/filedetails/?id=2777369762) instead.
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — due to poor coding in this mod, it causes a whole bunch of errors on xStarbound.
 Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.
+- [Infiniter Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=3514830972) — not compatible with xStarbound's Lua sandbox.
+Ask about a compatibility patch or use [Infinite Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=1944652893) instead.
 - [Is this Printable?](https://steamcommunity.com/sharedfiles/filedetails/?id=3507216031) — not compatible with xStarbound.
 Ask about a compatibility patch.
 - [Light Limiter](https://steamcommunity.com/sharedfiles/filedetails/?id=3470727854) — neither compatible with nor necessary on xStarbound.
 - [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — no longer compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.